giogodo/MaidenLands/README.md

 3. paying part time developers.
 4. for utility bills, etc.

-Monthly charges duing the develpment would be around **1000$ US Dollars**, to keep the production at a steady rate and to pay for development teams.
+Monthly charges during the develpment would be around **1000$+ US Dollars**, to keep the production at a steady rate and to pay for development teams.

 Donations can be made using direct bank deposit or by becoming a patreon, both will earn rewards, benefits of contributions will be,